xxao/gress/README.md

 # output during processing
 # 81 of 100 (81%) █████████████████████████████-------- 00:00:08 | 9.54/s | ETA 1s

+# output after processing
+# 100 items finished in 10s with average rate of 9.92/s
 ```

 ### Example 2